bevry-archive/balcms/README.md

 	robots.txt - What to tell Search Engines.
 Read up on google.

-	scripts/ - Contains scripts used by our Makefile to perform specific actions
+	scripts/ - Contains scripts used by our CLI to perform specific actions

 	tests/ - Unit tests for our application.